liebki/SimplePushEvents/README.md

 # SimplePushEvents Plugin

 ## Description
-This Spigot plugin, for use with the latest Minecraft version, automatically sends notifications to a push service (ntfy.sh), when players join, leave, execute specific commands or the server starts/shuts down.
+This Spigot plugin, for use with the latest Minecraft version, automatically sends notifications to a push service (ntfy.sh), when players join, leave, execute specific commands, do certain things or the server starts/shuts down.
-It helps server you and your players to stay informed about server activities in real-time.
+This helps server owners and players stay informed about server activities in real-time.

 ## Ideas
 If you have ideas for more events, open an issue.

 ## Java Version
 Compatible with Minecraft 1.20.6 and requires Java 21.

 ## Features
-- Sends push notifications when a player joins or leaves the server.
 - Notifies when the server starts up or shuts down.
-- Configurable message content and status for each event.
+- Sends push notifications when
+    - a player joins or leaves the server.
+    - a player unlocks an advancement.
+    - a player creates a portal.
+    - a player dies (including the death message).
+    - executes `/spe [message content]` for custom notifications (with custom permissions).
+- Change the message format or disable/enable them entirely.
 - Easy integration with the ntfy.sh push service.
 - Quick setup with minimal configuration required.
 - Checks and notifies for specific player commands:
-  - `op`
+    - `/op`
-  - `deop`
+    - `/deop`
-  - `ban`
+    - `/ban`
-  - `banip`
+    - `/banip`
-  - `pardon`
+    - `/pardon`
-  - `pardonip`
+    - `/pardonip`
-  - `whitelist`
+    - `/whitelist`

 ## Setup